Mykearll/alx-pre_course/0x01-git/README.md

-my second commit and push in alx
+My second commit in alx